Our researcher mentoring scheme

 These can span different career stages (from PhD through to senior independent researchers) and take a variety of forms such as one-to-one or mentoring circles, with mentors also being provided from a range of career stages.

 University mentoring programmes

-Many universities provide researcher mentoring schemes as institute-wide programmes or more specific schemes within faculties and departments to support career development.
-If you're interested in learning more or participating in a mentoring programme, please contact your university in the first instance.
+Many universities provide researcher mentoring schemes as institute-wide programmes or more specific schemes to support career development.
+If you're interested in learning more, contact your university.